Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: Is there some way to find colorectal cancer early?

 A: Screening tests help find the cancer early.
 It can then be treated before it spreads.
 These tests also help find polyps before they become cancer.
-One test is a fecal occult blood test.
+One test is a fecal occult blood test (FOBT).
 This test checks for blood in the stool.
 For a sigmoidoscopy, the doctor inserts a lighted tube to see inside the rectum and the lower colon.
 For a colonoscopy, the doctor inserts a lighted tube inside the rectum and the entire colon.
 During either test, the doctor can remove polyps or other abnormal tissue or a biopsy.
 The doctor can then look at the tissue under a microscope for signs of cancer.
-Other tests that can be used for screening include double-contrast barium enema (an X-ray test), and virtual colonoscopy (a type of CT scan).
+Other tests that can be used for screening include double-contrast barium enema (an X-ray test), virtual colonoscopy (a type of CT scan), and a stool DNA test (which looks for gene changes seen in cancer cells).

 Q: What is a double-contrast barium enema?